BUYERS GUIDE - HEAVY DUTY

 Off road, the tray-back 516 models were far less capable than the 318 van, because their 205-section tryres were way too skinny to get much grip on loose surfaces.
 They also had a propensity to sink into soft ground, even with pressures dropped to 25psi.
 The 516 tray-backs were definitely traction-trucks, not nimble off-road performers.

-Oberaginer makes a wide-wheel option for the vans and the 516, but Mercedes-Benz Australia doesn't list it.
+Oberaginer makes a wide-wheel option, but Mercedes-Benz Australia doesn’t list it.

-The Mercedes-Benz Sprinter 4x4 should do great business as a ute replacement, a camper van, a bush fire fighting vehicle, or an off-road tour bus.
+The Mercedes-Benz Sprinter 4×4 is doing some business as a ute replacement, a camper van, a bush fire fighting vehicle, or an off-road tour bus, but its potential is greater, we feel.

-We’d like to see all the available Oberaigner kit - including the deep-reduction transer case at left - incorporated in the Mercedes-Benz Australian model lineup, but the range even as it stands should have appeal to buyers.
+We’d like to see all the available Oberaigner kit – including the deep-reduction transfer case at left – incorporated in the Mercedes-Benz Australian model lineup, but the range even as it stands has appeal to buyers